bojanpopic/developer.joomlatools.com/tools/composer/creating.md

 Once published, you can easily install your extension/template/.. using the method we described on the previous page.

+We published [com_helloworld](https://github.com/joomlatools/joomla-com_helloworld) on GitHub to serve as an example.
+You can install this component in every Joomla installation by putting `joomlatools/com_helloworld` in your composer.json file.

 For more information on rolling your own package, please refer to the [Composer documentation](http://getcomposer.org/doc/02-libraries.md).